NVIDIA/TensorRT/plugin/proposalLayerPlugin/README.md

 |`float`            |`iou_threshold`                   |IOU threshold value used in NMS.
 |`int[3]`           |`image_size`                      |Input image size in CHW.
 Only supports C=3 and defaults to [3,1024,1024].

+## Limitations

+The number of anchors is capped at 1024 to support embedded devices with smaller shared memory capacity.

+To enable support for a device with higher memory, calls to `sortPerClass`, `PerClassNMS` and `KeepTopKGather` can be modified in `proposalRefineBatchClassNMS` ([maskRCNNKernels.cu](https://github.com/NVIDIA/TensorRT/blob/main/plugin/common/kernels/maskRCNNKernels.cu)).

 ## Additional resources